 With an estimated 70% of consumers streaming content once a week at the bare minimum, there’s no denying OTT streaming is booming in Asia.
 And where the viewers go, OTT streaming services follow.
-Global players are steadily entering the field in Asia to try their luck in one of the world’s most diverse and challenging markets.
+Global players are steadily entering Asia to try their luck in one of the world’s most diverse and challenging markets.
 Disney+, for example, is one of the newest global entrants in the space, first targeting India and Singapore, with Malaysia next on its list.

 But with this expansion comes a loss for cable TV.
-With Disney’s entry into Southeast Asia, it has announced that it will be shutting down a number of its sports and movie channels.
-This will cause a ripple effect on cable operators as more subscribers will opt-out of their services when they see their favorite tracks are no longer available.
+With Disney's entry into Southeast Asia, it has announced that it will be shutting down a number of its sports and movie channels.
+This will cause a ripple effect on cable operators as more subscribers will opt out of their services when they see their favorite tracks are no longer available.
 Traditional TV might never be the same, and traditional MSOs in Asia must embrace change to keep up.

 Appealing to Asian Viewers

-Embracing Cloud for Growth
+Embracing the Cloud for Growth

-Businesses may be acquainted with legacy systems, but the way forward is to adopt cloud-based systems that allow them to focus on understanding and cater to their audiences across markets.
+Businesses may be acquainted with legacy systems, but the way forward is to adopt cloud-based systems that allow them to focus on understanding and to cater to their audiences across markets.
 With cloud-based systems, businesses can segment user and revenue data, which they can then analyze and measure to grasp opportunities and threats in Asia.
 Having this data at hand can also help distribution partners roll out first-level support before issues worsen and end in the dreaded churn.